 Sprocket Selection Terminology

-Sprocket Outside Diameter: The measurement from sprocket tooth peak to sprocket tooth peak on the opposite side.
+- Sprocket Outside Diameter (OD): The measurement from sprocket tooth peak to sprocket tooth peak on the opposite side.

-Length Through Bore (LTB): The inside hub diameter and the length to which it was machined.
-The length must be able to accommodate the proper sized keyway to withstand shear and torque stress.
+- Length Through Bore (LTB): The inside hub diameter and the length to which it was machined.
+The length must be able to accommodate the proper size keyway to withstand shear and torque stress.

 Types of Sprockets